 White Plains Hospital provides high-quality imaging services, including breast imaging, to women in our community.
 Our board-certified radiologists and their team of specialists conduct breast health exams, breast MRIs, mammograms, breast and pelvic ultrasound tests and breast and thyroid biopsies.
 These technologically advanced breast imaging procedures and tests provide patients with the most accurate clinical information, aiding physicians in making diagnoses and treatment plans.

-White Plains Hospital has four easily accessible Women's Imaging Departments, each offering the latest advanced technology, such as 3-D mammography, ultrasound and breast MRI.
+White Plains Hospital has three easily accessible Women's Imaging Departments, each offering the latest advanced technology, such as 3-D mammography, ultrasound and breast MRI.
 Extended hours, including early morning and evenings, are available, as are urgent same-day appointments.

 Our dedicated Women's Imaging Department specializes in screening for, diagnosing, and treating a variety of medical conditions specifically for women.